Minelordsuniverse/Minelordsuniverse/README.md

 - Where I'm from: Singapore
 - Education level: Year 12 High-school.
 - Experience as a developer: Rookie-ish.
 Learning more as I code more.
+- Extra: *Used* to be a <a href="https://minelordsuniverse.itch.io/">game developer</a>.
+Now I primarily focus on making discord bots in node(js) and customized software development (Mostly extra menus/addons for pre-existing games, for example: <a href="https://github.com/Minelordsuniverse/NFS-Heat_Cinematic_Camera_Thingy">A cinematic camera system for NFS Heat that I've made.</a> As for other stuff I do, it mostly involves <a href="https://soundcloud.com/user-426358375-448426703">SFX/music production using FL Studio 20</a>, <a href="https://steamcommunity.com/id/minelordsuniverse/">gaming</a>, <a href="https://myanimelist.net/profile/DefinitelyNotML">binging animanga</a>, photography[you can find it on my instagram, however it is a private account.], and generally just goofing around.
+I also love cats and cars alike!
+That's it, I promise-

 ## What I am/do:
 - Back-end developer
-  - Programming [Python, {Node}js]
+  - Programming [Python, Node{js}]
   - Database management [MongoDB]
   - Version control [Git, Github]
-- Basic web development using html and js [will not consider as 'front-end' however.]
+- Basic web development using html and native js [will not consider as 'front-end' however.]

 ## Languages I have knowledge in:
 <p align="left">